AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/managed-identity/README.md

 # Managed Identity for Azure VM Sample

-This sample demonstrates how to use [managed identity via the msal-node library](/lib/msal-node/docs/managed-identity.md) to retrieve tokens for a managed identity application running on an Azure VM.
+This sample demonstrates how to use [managed identity via the msal-node library](/lib/msal-node/docs/managed-identity.md) to retrieve tokens for a managed identity application running on an Azure VM, and then use the token to retrieve a secret from a key vault.

 ## Note